 Jessica waits at an old station in the opening scene – this Very Yorkshire Christmas train station filming location is Pickering Station on the North Yorkshire Moors Railway.

-Pickering Station was used as Doncaster Station in BBC One’s The ABC Murders and more recently is appeared in the Downton Abbey Movie.
+Pickering Station was used as Doncaster Station in BBC One’s The ABC Murders and appeared the Downton Abbey Movie.
 It was also used as The Dad’s Army Movie’s train station filming location in the 2016.

-North Yorkshire Moors Railway is the heritage railway that Jessica travels on, passing through North York Moors National Park.
+The heritage railway line in A Very Yorkshire Christmas is North Yorkshire Moors Railway.
+The heritage railway that Jessica travels on passes through North York Moors National Park.

 The real Knaresborough Station is used in A Very Yorkshire Christmas, in the scene where Jessica arrives and walks into town.

 It’s operated by Northern Trains on the Harrogate Line which is an everyday railway, unlike the steam-powered North Yorkshire Moors Railway.